GetSetAbhi/High-Level-System-Design/Stateful_VS_Stateless/README.md

 They are designed for autoscaling.

 * **Shared Storage:** The centralized layer where all stateful data is stored, accessible by any web server.

+### 4. Common Shared Storage Options:

 * **Databases (e.g., Master/Slave DBs):** For persistent storage of structured data, often with replication for redundancy and read scaling.
 * **Cache (e.g., Memcached/Redis):** Used to store frequently accessed data in memory for fast retrieval, reducing load on databases.
 * **NoSQL Databases:** Offer flexible schema and high scalability for various types of data, often chosen for ease of scaling.

 **In essence, Stateless architecture moves session data out of the web servers into shared storage, making the system highly scalable, robust, and simpler to manage compared to a stateful approach.**